-The principal environmental and planning legislation in New Zealand is the Resource Management Act 1991.
-The purpose of the Resource Management Act is to promote the sustainable management of natural and physical resources.
+The principal environmental and planning legislation in New Zealand, for the time being, is the Resource Management Act 1991 (RMA).
+The purpose of the RMA is to promote the sustainable management of natural and physical resources.

-The Resource Management Act covers all use and development of natural and physical resources including land, water, the coast and air resources.
-The Resource Management Act focuses on managing the adverse effects of activities on the environment.
+The RMA covers all use and development of natural and physical resources including land, water, the coast and air resources.
+The RMA focuses on managing the adverse effects of activities on the environment.
 Every person has a general duty to avoid, remedy or mitigate any adverse effect on the environment arising from any activity.
 Controls on development are set out in publicly notified statutory planning documents, administered by local authorities called regional councils or territorial authorities (city and district councils).
-A range of activities may require resource consents in the form of land use and subdivision consents, and coastal, water and discharge permits under the Resource Management Act.
+A range of activities may require resource consents in the form of land use and subdivision consents, and coastal, water and discharge permits under the RMA.

-The Resource Management Act has a range of penalty and enforcement provisions.
+The RMA has a range of penalty and enforcement provisions.
 There are specific provisions under which directors and senior managers of a company may be found personally responsible for the acts or omissions of the company.